 Why Choose the General Sociology Program?

 There are many practical reasons to choose a Sociology degree at Rose State College.
-One benefit to you is that you can accomplish this degree online.
-All of our required courses can be taken online, and this makes working while taking our courses easier.
 If you cannot attend an in-class section, it is usually available to you online.

 Secondly, our class sizes are small.
 The benefit to taking small classes with highly qualified faculty means that you get the best preparation in the field of sociology you could find.

 Thirdly, our prices are low.
 You can find courses that will transfer easily to other institutions at prices that are lower than most institutions.
 Price alone is no reason to select a college, but price and quality make Rose State your college of choice.

 The Rose State College Sociology department has instituted a new mentorship program to help Sociology majors by providing faculty insight into enrollment, degree management, and transferring to a four-year college.
 So often, students find it difficult to decide in what classes to enroll or how to move forward after Rose State College.
 With our mentoring program, a student will be able to establish a one-on-one relationship with a member of the Sociology faculty to consult for help in making decisions regarding:

 - Which courses do/do not count for credit and/or transfer to another institution

 - When specific sociology courses will be offered so your rotation matches the scheduling

 - Transfers to other institutions (deadlines, application process, etc.)